 Of course, it matters who will be on these flights.
-If a highly influential and powerful person was on board, they might want to enact real change in the world based on their planetary awareness.
-The ideal people to board VSS Unity would be the world leaders, politicians in charge of environmental policy, and the chief executives of the fossil fuel industry, the food and drinks industry, the transport industry, and modern agriculture.
+If a highly influential and powerful person were on board, they might want to enact real change in the world based on their planetary awareness.
+The ideal people to board VSS Unity would be world leaders, politicians in charge of environmental policy, and the chief executives of the fossil fuel industry, the food and drinks industry, the transport industry, and the farming industry.

 About the author: Sam Woolfe @samwoolfe

 Sam is a freelance writer who is particularly interested in space exploration, sustainability, tech, and agriculture.